davidyu/Exorcist/README.md

 ##Description

 Trapped in a haunted underground mine, Lucius must find his way out while avoiding ghosts.
-Only one ghost is lethal, and it is up to Lucius to survive on his cunning and limited ammunition of flares.
+Only one ghost is lethal, and it is up to Lucius to survive on his cunning and limited supply of flares.

 ##Controls